 - Sweetener – to sweeten the keto chocolate mousse you can use your favorite sweetener: xylitol*, erythritol or monk fruit.

 * Xylitol is extremely toxic to dogs, so if you are puppy lover be very careful when using it.

-It’s no wrong way to make a fantastic low carb chocolate mousse.
-It’s a no-fail recipe that’s utterly satisfying and easy to adapt to your dietary needs.
+There’s no wrong way to make a fantastic low carb chocolate mousse.
+This is a no-fail recipe that’s utterly satisfying and versatile.

 - You’ll start by dissolving the grass-fed gelatin into warm water.